tohojo/flent/doc/tests.rst

    packets of each flow (so no "CS0,CS0" setting as can be used for Netperf).
 If not set, defaults to CS0 (best effort).
 If set, each value corresponds to a flow, and any extra flows will be set to CS0.

+.. envvar:: stream_delays

+   Specify a per-stream delay (in seconds) for the different streams started up by a test.
+Use commas to separate values for the different streams.
+This can be used to create tests with staggered start times, for example to test TCP flow startup convergence times.
+What exactly constitutes a stream depends on the test.
+For example, the rtt_fair* tests considers each hostname a stream, whether or not there is one or two flows going to that host.